 Peodeiktophilia: showing one’s penis to others (flashing).

 Pet play: any kink where someone acts like a domesticated pet.
 Cats and dogs are especially common with leashes, collars and food/water dishes used as props.

 Phalloorchoalgolagnia: arousal from pain directed toward male genitals.
 See also cock and ball torture (CBT).

 Phallophilia: obsession with large penises.
 Many people share this kink on the Experience Project.

 Phobophilia: sexual obsession with being afraid.
 This fetish can be directed toward hate as well as fear.

 Phygephilia: fetish for being a fugitive on the run.

-Pictophilia: fetish for watching porn, especially of the same actor.
+Pictophilia: fetish for watching pornography, especially of the same actor.